jupyter4edu/jupyter-edu-book/02-why-jupyter.md

 In short, we design learning environments and experiences.

 We use Jupyter notebooks to design learning environments to help support these activities.
-We believe that incorporating Jupyter Notebooks in our teaching has allowed us to improve students' understanding of course content, increase student engagement with material and their participation in class, and to make concepts more meaningful and relevant to students' diverse interests.
+We believe that incorporating Jupyter notebooks in our teaching has allowed us to improve students' understanding of course content, increase student engagement with material and their participation in class, and to make concepts more meaningful and relevant to students' diverse interests.
 We